Zero-pointed manifolds: Reduced factorization (co)homology

 \end{proof}

 We conclude this subsection by stating a universal property that factorization (co)homology satisfies.
 Recall Conditions~\ref{conditions} that a symmetric monoidal $\infty$-category might satisfy.
-We prove the following result contingent on the key technical result Proposition~\ref{EE-of-M}. \begin{theorem} Let $\cV$ be a symmetric monoidal $\infty$-category.
-Consider the diagram of solid arrows
+We prove the following result in Section~\S\ref{EE-of-M-proof}, contingent on the key technical result Proposition~\ref{EE-of-M}. \begin{theorem} Let $\cV$ be a symmetric monoidal $\infty$-category.
+The following two independent statements are true. \begin{enumerate} \item If the underlying $\infty$-category of $\cV$ admits sifted colimits and the symmetric monoidal structure $\cV\times \cV \xra{\ot} \cV$ distributes over sifted colimits separately in each variable, then there are fully-faithful left adjoints to the horizontal restriction functors

-in which the downward arrows are conservative, given by restricting to underlying $\infty$-categories, and the unlabeled horizontal arrows are restrictions.
-Provided the additional (marked) Conditions~\ref{conditions} on $\cV$, then factorization homology determines the indicated dashed arrows which are fully faithful left adjoints making the left dashed square commute; and factorization cohomology determines the indicated dashed arrows which are fully faithful right adjoints making the right dashed square commute.